Our Story

 RIDBC expands its services into Victoria by merging with Early Education Program for Hearing Impaired Children (EEP) and children’s early education and hearing services provider, Taralye.

-Leading ENT surgeon and Director of SCIC, Professor Cathy Birman, is awarded NSW Premier’s Woman of the Year, recognising her services to people who are deaf or hard of hearing.
+Leading ENT surgeon and Director of SCIC, Clinical Professor Catherine Birman OAM, is awarded NSW Premier’s Woman of the Year, recognising her services to people who are deaf or hard of hearing.

 RIDBC partners with the Sydney Cochlear Implant Centre (SCIC) to create Australia's largest and most comprehensive cochlear implant program.